DarkGraza/NewCrawler/README.md

 # NewsCrawler
 Scraping News Articles Using Scrapy

-Approach:
-1>> I used SiteMapSpider to fetch all main category links of that particular news domain sitemap.xml url.
-2>> Then, I stored all of the urls in a json file
+It was challenging to scrape just from sitemaps of homepages of the sites because categories of the sites did not have further sitemaps to lead to articles.
+So, to tackle that, I used SiteMapSpider to fetch all main primary category urls found on sitemap.xml page and stored all of them in a links.json file.

-3>> I created a second spider which is a CrawlSpider for utilising Rules and LinkExtractor classes to fetch all urls of articles in that category
-4>> Then I yielded all data using parse constructor and stored in output.json file.
+I created a another spider, a CrawlSpider for utilising Rules and LinkExtractor classes to fetch all urls of articles using links from links.json file.
+Then I yielded all data using parse constructor in the 2nd spider and stored in output.json file.